-If the employer pays the tax late, SARS must impose a late payment penalty of 10%.
-If the employer fails to pay the tax or pays the incorrect amount, SARS can also impose an understatement penalty.
+If the employer pays the tax after the prescribed deadline, SARS must impose a late payment penalty of 10% of the outstanding amount.
+If the employer fails to pay the tax or pays the incorrect amount, SARS may also impose an understatement penalty.